ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/ga.md

 Start the application on the device, and interact as desired.
 Graphics Analyzer will collect API calls from the device.

+When satisfied, simply click on `Stop tracing`.
+Graphics Analyzer will stop collecting data, remove the daemon(s), and process the captured data.

 ### Frame Buffer

 To collect `Frame Buffer` data, pause the application when you reach the frame of interest.

 Click the `camera` icon to capture the frame buffer output.

-Optionally, enable `Overdraw`, `Shader`, and/or `Fragment count` data to be captured.
-Click the `camera` icon to capture this additionaly enabled data.
+You can also enable `Overdraw`, `Shader`, and/or `Fragment count` data to be captured.
+Click the `camera` icon to capture this data.

-When satisfied, simply click on `Stop tracing`.
-Graphics Analyzer will stop collecting data, remove the daemon(s), and process the captured data.

 ## Analyze the capture